d0lfyn/20210303-polyphony/README.md

 ## Intro

-Make music with *Chronometry*.
+Make music with *Polyphony*.
 Ideate.
-Synthesise.
+Compose.
 Perform.

 This project is under active development.